uller91/goSorceryRandomPackGenerator/README.md

        sorceryPackGen update

-8. Enjoy!
+8. Generate your first card pack:

+       sorceryPackGen generate

 ## Usage

-* `sorceryPackGen help` to see the list of all available commands.
+* To see the list of all available commands. sorceryPackGen help
 * `sorceryPackGen generate` to generate one standard 15 cards pack from random Sorcery TCG set.
 * `sorceryPackGen help generate` to see the list of all available pack generation options.

+## Contributing

+If you'd like to contribute to this project, feel free to fork the repo and submit pull requests for bug fixes, enhancements, or documentation improvements to the **main** brunch.

-## Future plans and contributions
+## Future plans

 Future plans include support of all future Sorcery TCG as well as custom card collections.
-I welcome contributions to this project!
-Feel free to fork the repo and submit pull requests for bug fixes, enhancements, or documentation improvements.